Skip to main content

 • International Education Standards

-Under the Professional Accountants Ordinance, the Hong Kong Institute of Certified Public Accountants (HKICPA) is responsible for setting initial professional development (IPD) and continuing professional development (CPD) requirements for all professional accountants in Hong Kong S.A.R.
-This function is conducted under the oversight of the Accounting and Financial Reporting Council (AFRC).
+Under the Professional Accountants Ordinance (Cap.
+50), the Hong Kong Institute of Certified Public Accountants (HKICPA) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants in Hong Kong Special Administrative Region (S.A.R.), under the oversight of the Accounting and Financial Reporting Council (AFRC).

 Current Status: Adopted